Crigloo/crigloo-test-pixel/README.md

-# AdMaxim-Retargeting-Pixel
+# Crigbot-test-Pixel

-AdMaxim re-targeting pixel helps you to re-target those user's who visit's your website.
+Crigloo pixel helps you to re-target those user's who visit's your website.